Our core Expertise

 “Dynamics of violent conflict“ are shaped by actual acts of violence and their connections to shifting social relations and power structures.
 This includes the concrete actions of various actors, whether they are direct participants in the conflict and the broader policies and strategies that shape them.
 Third-party international or transnational involvement in conflict-affected contexts, such as humanitarian relief efforts, development programmes, peacebuilding initiatives or military or police interventions, may be the object of research.
 The mobilisation and operations of armed groups, changing military theories, civil–military interactions and the usage of weapons systems and technologies may also be examined in this topic.

 One goal of bicc's research into the dynamics of violent conflicts is to uncover the factors that explain the intensification or de-escalation and cessation of violence.
-The knowledge gained may inform the design of more effective
+The knowledge gained may inform the design of more effective strategies for ensuring nonviolent conflict resolution, such as enhancing arms control and developing new mechanisms for communication, reconciliation and peacebuilding between opposing parties.

 The short- and long-term effects of violence and the various challenges they produce are referred to as the “consequences of violent conflicts”.
 These consequences may not always relate to a time 'after' the violent conflict but rather to all the immediate and indirect effects of a specific act of violence, including social inequalities.